hellbelly/BS-Snper/README.txt

 PS:
 All the chromosome names of the reference sequence file (eg. hg19.fa) must be specified in the interval file (eg. hg19.len) with correct length.
-The test data files are availabled at http://public.genomics.org.cn/BGI/gaoshengjie/BS-Snper.